Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) the poll must be taken at the meeting in the manner determined by the chairperson of the meeting; and

-   2. the chairperson must declare the result of the resolution on the basis of the poll.
+   b) the chairperson must declare the result of the resolution on the basis of the poll.

 3. A poll demanded on the election of the chairperson or on a question of an adjournment must be taken immediately.